NursamedinD/phase-4-project-adoption-app/README.md

 - Add a Parent
 - Add a Child
 - Submit an Adoption request
+- Display a list of Children available
+- Display a list of Parent's available
+- Displays the status of if a child has been adopted yet or not

 ## How to run locally
 You will need a: